-There is potential to examine wider ecosystem effects of an oil spill in a future SYMBIOSES project by taking modelled reductions in 0-group populations as well as subsequent fish stock development and using the NoBar Atlantis ecosystem model developed for the Barents and Norwegian Seas (REF).
-The nature of such ecosystem models is to give less precise information on each component of the ecosystem than models such as the data-tuned GADGET model used in the SYMBIOSES project, but ecosystem model can be used alongside the more precise models to give a wider perception of the overall impacts of any driver (REF).
+There is potential to examine wider ecosystem effects of an oil spill in a future SYMBIOSES project by taking modelled reductions in 0-group populations as well as subsequent fish stock development and using the NoBar Atlantis ecosystem model developed for the Barents and Norwegian Seas (Hansen et al., 2019).
+The nature of such ecosystem models is to give less precise information on each component of the ecosystem than models such as the data-tuned GADGET model used in the SYMBIOSES project, but ecosystem model can be used alongside the more precise models to give a wider perception of the overall impacts of any driver (Howell et al., 2021).